mugh33ra/Archivespider/README.md

 * Then it use the `js` files and extract hidden endpoints from `js` files and save them into `endpoints.txt`

 # Usage
+* Make sure you run `install.sh` before running the script.
 * `bash Archive_Data.sh example.com`